Department of Accounting, Finance, and Economics

-Welcome to the Department of Accounting, Finance, and Economics at Tarleton State University!
-Our department is committed to fostering academic excellence and preparing students for success in the fields of accounting, finance, and economics.
-With a diverse range of programs, experienced faculty, and a supportive learning environment, we strive to empower our students to excel in their chosen professions.
+Welcome to the Department of Accounting, Finance, and Economics at Tarleton State University's Dr. Sam Pack College of Business, an AACSB-accredited institution.
+Our department is dedicated to fostering academic excellence and preparing students for success in the fields of accounting, finance, and economics.
+With a robust selection of programs, experienced faculty, and a commitment to professional readiness, we equip students to excel in their chosen careers.

-Accounting, Finance, and Economics deal with decision making in business, policy, and daily life.
-The Master of Accounting program has one of the highest pass rates on the Certified Public Accountant (CPA) exam of any public university in the Dallas-Fort Worth area or in the Texas A&M University System.
-Available courses address how firms can plan for the future and adapt to changing economic conditions (e.g., ACCT 2302, FINC 3301, ECON 2301) and how individuals can save and invest (e.g., ACCT 4315, BUSI 1307, and FINC 4304, and ECON 2302), and deal with topics as diverse as environmental stewardship (ECON 3304), Texas' healthcare system (BLAW 5303; FINC 5320; ECON 5320); and the impacts of federal and state taxes (ACCT 4305; ACCT 4306; ECON 3301).
+Accounting, Finance, and Economics involve critical decision-making in business, policy, and everyday life.
+The Master of Accounting (MACC) program is recognized for its outstanding performance, boasting one of the highest pass rates on the Certified Public Accountant (CPA) exam among public universities in the Dallas-Fort Worth area and the Texas A&M University System.
+Our courses cover essential topics such as future business planning, adapting to changing economic conditions (e.g., ACCT 2302, FINC 3301, ECON 2301), personal financial planning and investment (e.g., ACCT 4315, BUSI 1307, FINC 4304, and ECON 2302), and areas like taxation, healthcare, and environmental economics (e.g., ACCT 4305, ECON 3304, and FINC 5320).

-The Department of Accounting, Finance, and Economics offers programs of study leading to the Bachelor of Business Administration in Accounting, the Bachelor of Business Administration in Finance with a concentration in either Corporate Finance or Financial Planning, and the Bachelor of Science in Economics.
-Also offered are a Minor in Real Estate and courses in Business Law.
-Courses are available face-to-face at Stephenville and Tarleton's outreach sites in Waco and Fort Worth.
-Information regarding these programs is available on the Tarleton website.
+The Department of Accounting, Finance, and Economics offers programs leading to the Bachelor of Business Administration in Accounting, the Bachelor of Business Administration in Finance with concentrations in Corporate Finance or Financial Planning, and the Bachelor of Science in Economics.
+Additional offerings include a Minor in Real Estate and courses in Business Law.
+Courses are available face-to-face at the Stephenville campus and outreach sites in Waco and Fort Worth.
+More information about these programs is available on the Tarleton website.

 NOTE: It is recommended that non-BBA learners interested in the MACC should consider taking the following courses (or their equivalents) as their Business Minor to satisfy Graduate Leveling Requirements: